 These just feel right:

-Since Apple still hasn’t re-implemented support for master slide transitions and object animations in Keynote 😭, the ability to quickly copy and paste animations from one object to another is a lifesaver.
+Since Apple hasn't re-implemented support for master slide transitions and object animations in Keynote at time of writing ( 😭), the ability to quickly copy and paste animations from one object to another is a lifesaver.

 - Copy Animation: